Triangle Summer Movie Deals for Families

 • Free Outdoor Concert & Movie Series at the Nature Park Amphitheatre (2600 Evans Road)

 All movies begin at dusk.
 Bring your own chair or blanket, but leave pets and alcohol at home.
-Dates are as follows: June 7 - Thor: The Dark World (PG-13); July 12 - RoboCop (PG-13); July 19 - The Hobbit: The Desolation of Smaug (PG-13); August 2 - Cosmos: A Space-Time Odyssey (PG); August 16 - Muppets Most Wanted (PG).
+Dates are as follows: June 7 - Thor: The Dark World (PG-13); July 12 - RoboCop (PG-13); July 19 - The Hobbit: The Desolation of Smaug (PG-13); August 2 - Cosmos: A Space-Time Odyssey (PG) (cancelled due to rain); August 16 - Muppets Most Wanted (PG).

 • 2014 Summer Movie Express